Coherent heat transfer leads to genuine quantum enhancement in the performances of continuous engines: Continuous coherent quantum heat engines

-The average heat currents $\langle \dot{J}^x_C \rangle$ cannot be quantified directly (like in the case of IQHEs) because there are no independent dissipators corresponding to hot and cold baths.
+The average heat currents $\langle \dot{J}^x_C \rangle$ cannot be quantified directly because there are no independent dissipators corresponding to hot and cold baths.
 For that, we employ full counting statistics of the steady state dynamics (see Appendix~\ref{appsec:FCS}).
 This enables us to calculate the heat currents, the fluctuations in power ($\Delta P_C$), and the fluctuation in heat currents ($\Delta J^x_C$).
 With heat current from the hot bath $\langle \dot{J}^h_C \rangle$, we may compute the heat-to-work conversion efficiency $\eta_C=-\langle P_C \rangle /\langle \dot{J}^h_C \rangle $ of CQHEs.